robb-romans/docs-repo-template/user-guide/doc/using/index.rst

 ..
 Define |product name| in conf.py

 Include tasks that can be completed using the product.
-Create as many task as necessary using the task template.
+Create as many tasks as necessary using the task template.
 Tasks can be organized by categories.

 Tasks in the Using section are generally end-user tasks.
 Tasks completed